-This chapter discusses the additional steps needed to add EDIFACT routing interfaces to a production.
+This article discusses the additional steps needed to add EDIFACT routing interfaces to a production.
 Be sure to perform these tasks in the same namespace that contains your production.
 When you create rule sets, transformations, and search tables, do not use reserved package names; see “Reserved Package Names” in Developing Productions.

 Also see “Overriding the Validation Logic” in Using Virtual Documents in Productions.

 To load an EDIFACT schema into InterSystems IRIS®, use the EDIFACT Schema Structures page, described in the article “Available Tools.”

 For information on creating custom schema categories, see “Creating Custom Schema Categories” in Using Virtual Documents in Productions.

 Defining Routing Rule Sets for EDIFACT

 For general information on defining business rules, see Developing Business Rules.

 When you create a routing rule set for an EDIFACT routing interface:

 On the general tab, Rule Type should be Virtual Document Message Routing Rule.
 This choice sets the following options: